OPPO brings A54 smartphone in 3 variants to India

-New Delhi, April 19 (IANS) Smartphone brand OPPO on Monday launched A54 in India with a 5,000mAh battery, triple rear camera and 18W fast charging technology, that starts from Rs 13,490.
+New Delhi: Smartphone brand OPPO on Monday launched A54 in India with a 5,000mAh battery, triple rear camera and 18W fast charging technology, that starts from Rs 13,490.

 OPPO A54 with 4GB RAM + 64GB ROM will cost Rs 13,490, the 4GB RAM + 128GB ROM variant will be available for Rs 14,490 and the and 6GB RAM + 128GB ROM model will cost Rs 15,990.